tharunc-NEU/tesla_supply_chain/README.md

 ```

 ### **Cross-validation:**
-We further evaluated the model by performing cross-validation to ensure it is generalizable to unseen data.
+I further evaluated the model by performing cross-validation to ensure it is generalizable to unseen data.

 ```python
 from sklearn.model_selection import cross_val_score